run-house/runhouse/docs/how-to-use-runhouse.rst

 Under the Hood: Details about the Runhouse API
 -------------------------------------------------------
-The technical details of how Runhouse offloads function and classes as services is as follows.
+Where the above describes the usage flow of Runhouse, this section is intended to provide interested users with the technical details of how Runhouse offloads function and classes as services.
+Understanding this section is not necessary to use Runhouse, but it can help users who want to better understand what is happening under the hood.
+If you have any questions about what is described here, please reach out to
+`hello@run.house <mailto:hello@run.house`_ and we'd be happy to walk you through the details.

 You can follow along with this annotated code snippet:

 .. code-block:: python